rcwowbagger/End-to-End-Stock-Use-Case-with-Fabric/README.md

 Now, all Fabric items from the GitHub repo will be synced into the workspace.
 This can take a few minutes.
 You can follow the process at the top right corner.

+Once all items have successfully synced, we need to configure a few of them and create two Pipelines to orchestrate and ingest data.